rohinibarla/rohinibarla.github.io/_posts/2025-10-03-software-developer-hand-weavers-of-code.md

 china has only 9 million babies per year.
 Numbers law many people don't relaize.

 there are no easy solutions for what we have.
 But solutions start here.

 how to create employment
 how to create talent pool
 how to create skills, problem-solving skills

-3 million is bigger than most american cities. // coimbothore. then why do you say it is tier-2 city?
+3 million is bigger than most american cities.
+Then why do you say it is tier-2 city?
 80,000 people, tenkasi is bigger than california, new jersy our population density is so high.

 we don't have tallent is bullshit, we have it. we just have to find it, we have the number of kids born, we have number of raw talent. we have to find it, that's our duty.

 there are no villages in India, everything is a town.
-Can we make it pleasant? pond, park, small things
+Can we make it pleasant?
+pond, park, small things
 Our job is to live well, wealth creation is a bullshit.
 Financial stock market is a wealth, it's not.
 The real wealth is do we have nice trains everywhere? do we have parks? do our people have decent quality of life?